 Additionally, he has served as a Deputy Inspector General and Director of Internal Audit in the New York State Office of the Inspector General assigned to the Division of Military and Naval Affairs and other state agencies.
 Prior to this, he was assigned as a Confidential Investigator to the state IG office with responsibilities in any state agency.
 He has also worked as a Director of Security in the corporate sector involved with supervising staff and executing programs within that entity.

 Mr. Anderson taught for ten years as an adjunct instructor in the undergraduate criminal justice program at two liberal arts colleges in Pennsylvania, Alvernia College (www.alvernia.edu) and Lycoming College (www.lycoming.edu).
 He has developed and instructed courses in terrorism, forensics, and fraud and white collar crime.
 He has also provided seminars in the areas of leadership training, ethics matters and coordinating effective interaction between auditors and investigators for various educational, state and federal agencies.

 Mr. Anderson holds a Bachelor of Science degree in chemistry from St. Lawrence University.
 Additionally, he earned a Master of Science degree in forensic chemistry from Northeastern University.
 In 1983, he attended and graduated from the FBI Academy.
 Throughout his career in law enforcement he has attended training in interviewing, leadership, training, forensics, terrorism, and white collar crime and fraud matters.

-Mr. Anderson is married and resides in St. Marys, GA with his wife and one of their five children.
+Mr. Anderson is married and resides in Scottdale, PA with his wife, in-laws, and two of their five children.